Lemoncode/master-frontend-lemoncode/01-layout/03-grid-css/03-semantic-grid/README.md

 4. We define the styles that are related with the area.

-### 2. Another property that is intesting and we can play with is the gap between rows and colimns.
+### 2. Another property that is interesting and we can play with is the gap between rows and columns.

 - `grid-column-gap/grip-row-gap`: Specifies the size of the grid lines.
 You can think of it like setting the width of the gutters between the columns/rows.